commfish/BSAI_crab_assessments/BBRKC/bbrkc_24f/readme24f.md

 # figures and tables ------
+Using 'gmacsr' for figures,etc. See 24s drafts.
+'doc_figures_tables_gmacsr.R'

 'figures_tables_create_SAFE.R' in bbrkc23f has figures created with 'gmr' 'Jie_figures_tables_create_SAFE.R' in bbrkc 23f has notes on each figure and what is used to create it, if it's Jie code see "Jie_cmn_files.R"